Arturo Prat: Battle of Iquique and death

 It was 21 May 1879, 6:30 in the morning, when the fog cleared, Covadonga's lookout shouted: "Smoke to the north!".
 But, owing to thick marine fog, they were not able to identify the newly arrived ships, but after a few moments they thought it was the Peruvian squadron coming back.

 At 6:45 a.m., a sailor by Condell's side asked for the telescope, and in a moment of clarity he observed the warships' rigging and said to Condell: "It's the Huáscar and the Independencia".
 "What basis do you have to assert that?" asked Condell, and the sailor answered "From the shape of the platform on top of the foremast".

 Immediately Condell ordered a shot to be fired in the air to warn Esmeralda, still anchored in the port.
 The ships were indeed Independencia and Huáscar.

-In that same moment, the Peruvian admiral Miguel Grau Seminario addressed his crew:
+In that same moment, the Peruvian admiral Miguel Grau addressed his crew:

 "Crewmembers and Sailors of the Huáscar, Iquique is at sight, there are our afflicted fellow countrymen from Tarapacá, and also the enemy, still unpunished.
 It's time to punish them!
 I hope you will know how.
 Remember how our forces distinguished in Junin, the 2nd of May, Abtao, Ayacucho and other battlefields, to win us our glorious and dignified independence, and our consecrated and brilliant laurels of freedom.
 No matter the outcome, Peru will not fall.
 For our fatherland, Long Live Peru!"

 Carlos Condell de la Haza warned Prat, and he, seeing the difference between their forces and the enemy's, pronounced his famous impassioned speech in front of his brothers in arms:

 Lads, the battle will be unfair, but, cheer and have courage.
 Never has our flag been hauled down before the enemy and I hope this will not be the occasion for it to happen.
 From my part, I assure you that as long as I live, this flag will remain flying in its place, and if I should die, my officers will know how to fulfill their duties.
 Long Live Chile!

 Esmeralda was an old wooden corvette weighing 850 tons and 200 horsepower, with eight 40-pound cannons, four 30-pounders and two of 6 pounds.
 When the action began, Prat ordered Condell to follow his course and Covadonga met with Esmeralda and La Mar in the middle of the bay.
 With the bugler sounding Action Stations, the crew took their places.

 At 8:15, the first volley hit between the ships, and Prat ordered Esmeralda to start moving, followed by Covadonga.
 At 8:25 a second volley fell and a shot from Huáscar hit fully on the starboard (right) side, passed through Esmeralda's side, killing the surgeon Videla, beheading his assistant, and mortally wounding another sailor.